« BackThe Shape of a Mars Missionidlewords.comSubmitted by feross 5 months ago

 Also, whatever Elon says is should be taken with a grain of salt.
 He is a salesmen.
 Hyping stuff up so that people buy.

-• innis226 a day ago
+• innis226 5 months ago

 Just to play devil's advocate, Isn't he getting the ball rolling?
 Put aside his unrealistic timelines, at least he's trying to solve the rocketry part of the equation.
 I feel like this extreme hatred is unwarranted.

-• rhcom2 a day ago
+• rhcom2 5 months ago

 > The only way to explore Mars in our lifetime is to ditch the requirement that people accompany the machinery.